JorelAli/CommandAPI/docssrc/src/argumentsuggestions.md

 ## Suggestions depending on a command sender

-The `overrideSuggestions(Function<CommandSender, String[]> suggestions)` method allows you to replace the suggestions normally associated with that argument with an array of strings that are evaluated dynamically using information about the command sender.
+The `replaceSuggestions(Function<SuggestionInfo, String[]>)` method allows you to replace the suggestions normally associated with that argument with an array of strings that are evaluated dynamically using information about the command sender.

 <div class="example">